simoncarrignon/spreadrt/README.md

 ## Install the package

-To install the 'spreadrt' package directly from this git repository you can:
+To install the 'spreadrt' package directly from this git repository you can use different option:
-Clone the repository
+1. Clone the repository
 ```bash
 git clone https://github.com/simoncarrignon/spreadrt.git
 ```